At a Glance - Conjunctions

 Is the statement "Sam's favorite character from The Lord of the Rings is not Gandalf the Grey and his favorite album is not Abbey Road" true?

 Again, let's take a look at each atom.
 The first atom is a negation, saying that it's not true that Sam's favorite character is Gandalf.
 That's correct, because his favorite LOTR character is Samwise.
 The next atom is also a negation that says that it's not true that his favorite album is Abbey Road.
 But Sam's favorite album is Abbey Road.
 So the negation is wrong.
-Since the statement is a conjunction, the whole thing is wrong.
+Since the statement is a conjunction, the whole thing is false.